SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 AI coding agents are brilliant right up until the moment they run rm -rf in the

 wrong directory, curl a script from who-knows-where, or leak a token you forgot was in your environment.
-The whole promise of Docker Sandboxes (sbx) is to give those agents a room of their own Docker-native isolation for your filesystem,
+The whole promise of Docker Sandboxes (sbx) is to give those agents a room of their own Docker-native isolation for your filesystem, network, and tools so they can work in YOLO mode without putting your machine at risk.

-The latest nightly builds add something I've wanted since day one: a proper SSH bridge into your sandboxes.
+The nightly builds add something I've wanted since day one: a proper SSH bridge into your sandboxes.
 No docker exec gymnastics, no fishing for container IDs.
 Just:

-ssh sbxlab@sbx
+ssh sbxlab.sbx

-Let's unpack what this new sbx ssh command actually does, why it's designed the
+Let's unpack what the sbx setup ssh command actually does, why it's designed the way it is, and how I tested it end to end.

 First, what is sbx?

-If you haven't met it yet: Docker Sandboxes creates isolated environments for
+If you haven't met it yet: Docker Sandboxes creates isolated environments for AI agents, powered by the same containerization principles 20M+ developers already trust.

-AI agents, powered by the same containerization principles 20M+ developers already trust.
 You point it at an agent and a workspace, and it spins up a locked-down box:

 sbx create claude . # a sandbox for Claude in the current directory